youngist/clean-blog/_posts/2015-01-27-the-jesuischarle-backlash-france.md

   - "free-speech"
 ---

-“It is a war against terrorism, against jihadism, against radical Islam, against everything that is aimed at breaking fraternity, freedom, solidarity,” - French Prime Minister Manuel Valls
+*“It is a war against terrorism, against jihadism, against radical Islam, against everything that is aimed at breaking fraternity, freedom, solidarity.” — French Prime Minister Manuel Valls*

-On Friday, the backlash to the Charlie Hebdo killings gave us a hint.
+Last Friday, the backlash to the Charlie Hebdo killings gave us a hint.
 Echoing their prime minister’s call to war, French racists moved quickly to reassert their dominance over the Muslim community, blowing up kebab shops, shooting up Muslim prayer halls, throwing grenades into mosques — assaults, which go beyond their normal, frequent attacks on Muslims.

 One mosque in Bayonne was left with scrawls of graffiti that proclaimed both “Charlie freedom” and “Dirty Arabs.”
 This message, vaunting “Western freedom” and devaluing the “barbaric orient,” perfectly reflects the imaginary “Clash of Civilizations” struggle that al-Qaeda and Western governments hope to reawaken fresh off the tragedy.